 The formal Alzheimers Stages are described below.
 It is a system for organizing characteristics and behaviors of an Alzheimer's patient to give us an idea of the progression of the disease.

-At the end of this page there is a link that will take you to where I share the signs of Alzheimer's that I noticed in my mother Maria.
-She was born in 1920 and was diagnosed in 2002 with Alzheimer's, also labeled a type of dementia.
-As of 2012, my mother is in the "late stage" or Alzheimers stage 7.
+At the end of this page there is a link that will take you to where I share the signs of Alzheimers stages that I noticed in my mother Maria.
+She was born in 1920 and was diagnosed in 2002 with Alzheimer's.
+As of 2012, my mother entered the "late stage" of Alzheimers, stage 7.
+She passed July 4, 2017 very peacefully, but unable to eat or drink due to her inability to swallow.

 No impairment (normal function).
 The person does not experience any memory problems.
 A medical professional does not see any evidence of symptoms of dementia.